Carbon Impact analysis : The key to successful investment in the energy transition

 We created low carbon trajectories for the automotive sector, which is one of the highest emitting sector through its products usage.
 Transport is responsible for around 30% of global GHG emissions.
 Our pathways are based on Tank-to-Wheel emissions.
 In other words, these include downstream emissions.
 The chart below shows the three main pathways calculated(4) for the automotive sectors.
 This example of Volkswagen indicates where the company stands compared with these pathways.
 In our opinion, the historical trend (2014-2018) has been slightly disappointing compared with some of its European peers such as Renault and PSA.
 However, Volkwagen’s strategy should allow them to catch up to the 2° C trajectory.

-transition by offering dedicated investment products to its clients.
+La Française is well placed to take advantage of the energy transition by offering dedicated investment products to its clients.
 These products are based on a proprietary carbon impact methodology that incorporates current as well as forward-looking assessments.
 These allow the portfolio managers to always be well positioned to support the low carbon transition through their investment decisions.

 (1) The Global Sustainable Alliance